 Type of Review Requested: Regular.
-Requested Expiration Date of Approval: 3 years from date of approval.
+Length of Approval Requested: 3 years from date of approval.

-Background and Summary of the Collection of Information: This notice requests comment on NHTSA's intention to seek approval from OMB to reinstate with modification a previously approved collection of information, OMB No. 2127-0616, covering requirements in 49 CFR 579, Reporting of Information and Communications about Potential Defects.
-Part 579 implements, and addresses with more specificity, requirements from the Transportation Recall Enhancement, Accountability, and Documentation (TREAD) Act (Pub.
+Summary of the Collection of Information: This notice requests comment on NHTSA's intention to seek approval from OMB to reinstate with modification a previously approved collection of information, OMB No. 2127-0616, covering requirements in 49 CFR 579, Reporting of Information and Communications about Potential Defects. part 579 implements, and addresses with more specificity, requirements from the Transportation Recall Enhancement, Accountability, and Documentation (TREAD) Act (Pub.
 L. 106-414), which was enacted on November 1, 2000, and are codified at 49 U.S.C.
 30166.

 The purpose of part 579 is to enhance motor vehicle safety by specifying information and documents that manufacturers of motor vehicles and motor vehicle equipment must provide to NHTSA with respect to possible safety-related defects and noncompliances in their products, including the reporting of safety recalls and other safety campaigns the manufacturers conduct outside the United States.
-Under part 579, there are three categories of reporting requirements: (1) Requirements at

-§ 579.5 to submit notices, bulletins, customer satisfaction campaigns, consumer advisories, and other communications (found in Subpart A of part 579); (2) requirements at § 579.11 to submit information related to safety recalls and other safety campaigns in foreign countries (found in Subpart B of part 579); and (3) requirements at §§ 579.21-28 to submit Early Warning Information (found in Subpart C of part 579).
+Under Part 579, there are three categories of reporting requirements: (1) Requirements at § 579.5 to submit notices, bulletins, customer satisfaction campaigns, consumer advisories, and other communications (found in Subpart A of Part 579); (2) requirements at § 579.11 to submit information related to safety recalls and other safety campaigns in foreign countries (found in Subpart B of part 579); and (3) requirements at §§ 579.21-28 to submit Early Warning Information (found in Subpart C of part 579).
 The Early Warning Reporting (EWR) requirements (49 U.S.C.
-30166(m); 49 CFR part 579, subpart C) specify that manufacturers of motor vehicles and motor vehicle equipment must submit to NHTSA information, periodically or upon NHTSA's request, that includes claims for deaths and serious injuries, property damage data, communications from customers and others, information on incidents resulting in fatalities or serious injuries from possible defects in vehicles or equipment in the United States or in identical or substantially similar vehicles or equipment in a foreign country, and other information that assists NHTSA in identifying potential safety-related defects.
+30166(m); 49 CFR part 579, subpart C) specify that manufacturers of motor vehicles and motor vehicle equipment must submit to NHTSA information, periodically or upon NHTSA's request, that includes specified claims for deaths and serious injuries, property damage data, communications from customers and others, and other information that assists NHTSA in identifying potential safety-related defects.
 The intent of this information collection is to provide early warning of such potential safetyrelated defects to NHTSA.

 Description of the Need for the Information and Proposed Use of the Information: The information required under 49 U.S.C.
 30166 and 49 CFR part 579 is used by NHTSA to promptly identify potential safety-related defects in motor vehicles and motor vehicle equipment in the United States.
-When a trend in incidents arising from a potentially safety-related defect is discovered, NHTSA relies on this information, along with other agency data, to determine whether or not to open a defect investigation.
+When a trend in incidents arising from a potentially safety-related defect is discovered, NHTSA relies on this information, along with other agency data, to determine whether to open a defect investigation.